 Rural Policy Group is the home of the RED Talk – Rural Economic Development Talks on the issues of the day.
 The Talks are held every three weeks with a panel of expert speakers, then an open floor.
 We encourage participants to get involved.
 It’s one third us; two thirds you.
 You can listen to past RED Talks and register for upcoming Talks on the dedicated RED Talk page.

 Mark has won numerous awards for his work including National Finance Director of the year 2007, Accounting for sustainability National award 2012 (ICEAW), National Business Finance Director 2014 (Finance Director) and the Institute of Directors (IOD) blue ribbon award for Governance and Finance excellence in 2018.
-He is also an ambassador for Kent and unique in that he has both private and public sector experience.

-Co-Founder & Director of Knowledge Exchange
+Director of Knowledge Exchange